- Find your nearest emergency contraception provider

 - Types of Emergency Contraception

-In Haringey, teens and young people (under 25) can access free contraception from various places.
+In Haringey, women of any age (under or over 25) can access emergency contraception from various places.

 Emergency Hormonal Contraception - from: